hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

 ## Dynamic Projections

-For dynamic projections, we should declare method in the repository  with a Class
+For dynamic projections, we should declare method in the repository with a argument of type `Class<T>` where T is the return type.

-let's create StudentDto
+Let's create StudentDto

 ```java
 public class StudentDto {